-Historic Wigwam Village No. 2 is one of only three surviving Wigwam Villages of the seven built around the country before 1950, but it is listed on the National Register of Historic Places and is undergoing an extensive renovation to bring it back to its 1930s splendor and authenticity.
+Historic Wigwam Village No. 2 is one of only three surviving Wigwam Villages of the seven built around the country before 1950, It is listed on the National Register of Historic Places and is undergoing an extensive renovation to bring it back to its 1930s splendor and authenticity.
 Your patronage helps pay for ongoing restoration of the property in accordance with federal historical renovation regulations.

 Now — what Redford got wrong.

-And Redford’s tepees are not temporary.
+And Redford’s teepees are not temporary.
 They are made of steel and wood framing covered in stucco.
 The Big Wigwam at Wigwam No. 2 alone has 18 tons of steel in it.
 He patented the building construction in 1936 and again in 1957 when the first patent expired.
 There is much poetry and whimsy in Redford’s design.
-One quaint feature is that the tepees were arranged in a semicircle facing a large grass bowl at the center so to encourage guests to gather with each other around the fire pits and playground.
+One quaint feature is that the teepees were arranged in a semicircle facing a large grass bowl at the center so to encourage guests to gather with each other around the fire pits and playground.
 Today’s travelers probably do not think about meeting other people staying in the same motel, but it certainly would have seemed more natural and even appreciated back then, in a time before cell phones and TV.
-This old fashioned social networking tool still works today, as most nights you will find guests getting to know each other around the fire pits while their children play nearby.
+This old-fashioned social networking tool still works today, as most nights you will find guests getting to know each other around the fire pits while their children play nearby.

 Another of Redford’s missteps was the use of the wigwam motif in the first place.
 It was cultural appropriation: the use of an element or elements of one culture or identity by members of another culture or identity.
 Certainly, 84 years later, we as a society recognize this was just plain wrong.
 Whether Redford considered this is not known.
 But what is clear is that Redford was a businessman who thought he could get people into his motel by focusing on another facet of 1930s America — the romanticism of the West as a frontier and the emerging popularity of the automobile and motel, which made it affordable for just about anyone to find their own adventures.
 Redford’s wigwams recall an era when the journey was perhaps more exciting than the destination.
 In its application for listing on the National Register of Historic Places, Wigwam Village was described as: “one of the most historic forerunners of a practice now known as place-product-packaging the commercial use of architectural imagery by automobile service-oriented establishments along the American roadside.”

 When asked about the Wigwam Villages, David “Thundering Eagle” Fallis, principal chief of the Southern Cherokee Nation of Kentucky, told a writer for the National Trust for Historic Preservation in 2013: “Though the Southern Cherokee Nation of Kentucky would be extremely pleased for anything that brings attention to the history and ongoing plight of Native Americans everywhere, we do not welcome such things as ‘Wigwam Village.’
 It is an absolute absurdity to portray Native Americans of this area as ‘wigwam’ dwellers.”
-Helen Danser, chair of the Kentucky Native American Commission and member of the Native American Intertribal Alliance in Kentucky, told the writer that in regards to Wigwam Village No. 2: “I’m not opposed to it being there if it’s done in an appropriate manner, because it would be a wonderful teaching tool.”
+Helen Danser, chair of the Kentucky Native American Commission and member of the Native American Intertribal Alliance in Kentucky, told the writer that in regards to Wigwam Village No. 2: “I’m not opposed to it being there if it’s done in an appropriate manner because it would be a wonderful teaching tool.”

 Today, we as caretakers of Historic Wigwam Village No. 2 certainly acknowledge the cultural theft the motel represents and want to provide context and background to help our guests understand its ramifications.
-We also want to celebrate Historic Wigwam Village No. 2’s place in Americana, the cultural identity and history of our country.
+We also want to celebrate Historic Wigwam Village No. 2’s place in Americana, the cultural identity, and the history of our country.
 For instance, if you examine the Wigwam Village chain purely as a business enterprise, you will find that Redford was a pioneer in making travel available for everyone.
-Historian Keith Sculle wrote in his essay “”Frank Redford’s Wigwam Village Chain – A Link In the Modernization of the American Roadside”:
+Historian Keith A. Sculle wrote in his essay “Frank Redford’s Wigwam Village Chain – A Link In the Modernization of the American Roadside”: